Most trusted astrology platform worldwide

 We had a couple visit our office last month — they had already decided on a name, printed it on the birth announcement cards, the whole thing.
 Then their family pandit told them the name didn't match the baby's Nakshatra.
 They had to start over.
 That's a situation you want to avoid, and it comes down to knowing the starting letter before you get attached to a name.

 In Vedic astrology, the baby's starting letter isn't a suggestion.
-It's calculated.
+It's calculated from your Tamil Jathagam or birth chart.
 The Moon, at the exact second your child was born, was sitting in one of 108 positions in the sky (27 Nakshatras × 4 Padas each).
 Each position has a syllable locked to it.
 Ashwini 1st Pada — that gives "Chu."
 Same Ashwini but 3rd Pada — now it's "Cho."
 Tiny difference in the Moon's position, different syllable altogether.

 This is why birth time is non-negotiable for this calculation.
 The Moon doesn't sit still — it crosses from one Nakshatra to the next in about 13 hours, sometimes even faster.
 Two babies born on the same date, one in the morning, one after dinner — they can end up with completely different name letters.
 We've seen it happen plenty of times.